BIDBhargavipappuri/Python/README.md

 Instructions:

-1. Data Cleaning and Preprocessing:

-Identify and handle missing data: PAN numbers may have missing values.
-These missing values need to be handled appropriately, either by removing rows or imputing values (depending on the context).

-Check for duplicates: Ensure there are no duplicate PAN numbers.
-If duplicates exist, remove them.

-Handle leading/trailing spaces: PAN numbers may have extra spaces before or after the actual number.
-Remove any such spaces.

-Correct letter case: Ensure that the PAN numbers are in uppercase letters (if any lowercase letters are present).

-2. PAN Format Validation: A valid PAN number follows the format:

-It is exactly 10 characters long.

-The format is as follows: AAAAA1234A .

-The first five characters should be alphabetic (uppercase letters).

-1.Adjacent characters(alphabets) cannot be the same (like AABCD is invalid; AXBCD is valid).

-2.All five characters cannot form a sequence (like: ABCDE, BCDEF is invalid; ABCDX is valid)

-The next four characters should be numeric (digits).

-1.Adjacent characters(digits) cannot be the same (like 1123 is invalid; 1923 is valid).

-2.All four characters cannot form a sequence (like: 1234, 2345)

-The last character should be alphabetic (uppercase letter).

-Example of a valid PAN: AHGVE1276F3.

-3. Categorisation:

-Valid PAN: If the PAN number matches the above format.

-Invalid PAN: If the PAN number does not match the correct format, is incomplete, or contains any non-alphanumeric characters.

-4.Tasks:

-Validate the PAN numbers based on the format mentioned above.

-Create two separate categories:

-Valid PAN
-Invalid PAN

-5.Create a summary report that provides the following:

-Total records processed

-Total valid PANs

-Total invalid PANs

-Total missing or incomplete PANs (if applicable)
+Data Cleaning and Preprocessing

+  1. Identify and handle missing data

+    - PAN numbers may have missing values.

+    - Handle them appropriately by removing rows or imputing values.

+  2. Check for duplicates

+    - Ensure there are no duplicate PAN numbers.

+    - Remove duplicates if found.

+ 3. Handle leading/trailing spaces

+    - PAN numbers may contain extra spaces.

+    - Remove any leading or trailing spaces.

+ 4. Correct letter case

+    - Ensure all PAN numbers are in uppercase.

+    - Convert lowercase letters to uppercase.

+PAN Format Validation

+ 1. Length requirement

+    - PAN must be exactly 10 characters long.

+ 2. Overall structure

+    - Correct Format: AAAAA1234A.

+ 3. First five characters (alphabets)

+    - Must be uppercase alphabetic characters.

+    - Adjacent characters cannot be the same (e.g., AABCD is invalid; AXBCD is valid).

+    - All five characters cannot form a sequence (e.g., ABCDE, BCDEF are invalid; ABCDX is valid).

+ 4. Next four characters (digits)

+    - Must be numeric digits.

+    - Adjacent digits cannot be the same (e.g., 1123 is invalid; 1923 is valid).

+    - All four digits cannot form a sequence (e.g., 1234, 2345 are invalid).

+5. Last character

+    - Must be an uppercase alphabetic character.

+6. Example

+    - Example of a valid PAN: AHGVE1276F

+Categorisation

+ 1. Valid PAN

+    - Matches the complete PAN format.

+ 2. Invalid PAN

+    - Does not match the format, incomplete, or contains non‑alphanumeric characters.

+Tasks

+ 1. Validate PAN numbers based on the above rules.

+ 2. Create two categories:

+     - Valid PAN

+     - Invalid PAN

+Summary Report

+  1. Total records processed

+  2. Total valid PANs

+  3. Total invalid PANs

+  4. Total missing or incomplete PANs (if applicable)